gr-blog/gregros.dev/posts/web/02/but-what-is-an-iframe.post.md

 ## Integration

-A lot of webpages modify their global environment in ways that can be incompatible with third-party scripts.
+A lot of webpages change their global environment in ways that can be incompatible with third-party scripts.

 One straight-forward way to overcome this issue is to avoid running code in the main page as much as possible.
 Instead, a third-party script can create a dedicated, invisible iframe, and run the main body of its code there, only executing as much code outside the iframe as absolutely necessary.